What is spoofing? Spoofing definition

 - Use a password manager.
 A password manager like 1Password will autofill your login credentials for any legitimate website you save in your password vault.
 However, if you navigate to a spoofed website your password manager will not recognize the site and not fill in the username and password fields for you—a good sign you're being spoofed.

 - Doublecheck the sender's address.
 As mentioned, scammers will register fake domains that look very similar to legitimate ones.

 - Google the contents of the email.
 A quick search might be able to show you if a known phishing email is making its way around the web.

 - Embedded links have unusual URLs.
-You can check URLs before clicking by hovering over them with your cursor.
+Check URLs before clicking by hovering over them with your cursor.

 - Typos, bad grammar, and unusual syntax.
-Scammers don't proofread their work.
+Scammers often don't proofread their work.

 - The contents of the email are too good to be true.

 - There are attachments.
 Be wary of attachments—particularly when coming from an unknown sender.

 Caller ID spoofing